Palpal16/PoissonParallelSolver/README.md

 - Input parameters are read from a JSON file for flexibility and ease of use.
 - Provides options for Dirichlet boundary conditions, both homogeneous and non-homogenous.
 - Possibility to save the solution in a .vtk file, that can be opened from Paraview.
+- Performance test through a .sh file over a changing number of cores

 ## Usage